Ultrasonic flow meter working principle, how flowmeter works with gas and water

 The ratio of these values is proportional to the flow rate.
 Hence, if you know the pipe section dimensions and the substance characteristics, you can determine the flow rate.

-There are several types of ultrasonic flow meters depending on the measurement method:
+There are three main types of ultrasonic flowmeters depending on their working principle:

 - Open channel

 Let’s look at each of them in detail.

 Doppler flow meters are operating, using Doppler Effect.
 In nutshell, this effect is based on the changing in sound waves coming from moving objects to the stationary position.
 You can observe this effect too, listening to the changing sound of the passing nearby car’s engine.

 Doppler flow meter need a presence of solid parts or air bubbles to work.
 It has emitting transducer (signal source) and receiving transducer (receiver).
 The emitting transducer generates and sends ultrasound impulse.
 That impulse reflects from moving by solid parts or bubbles.
 The form of ultrasonic wave changes depending on velocity of the parts.
 Then the echo signal returns to the receiver.
 The device can determine speed of the entire flow by analyzing such waves.

 The main plus of Doppler flow meters is their ability to work with solid parts and air bubbles in the stream.
 They are the most popular as blood and carbonated water flow meters.

 Transit time flow meters measure velocity, calculating time of signal travel signal between two sensors.
 Such sensors are placed opposite each other and diagonally to the flow axis.
 There are two main methods: